Charles Arthur Frederick

-Lieut.-Colonel Sir Charles Arthur Andrew Frederick GCVO KCB (9 April 1861 – 21 December 1913) was a British Army officer and courtier.
+Lieutenant-Colonel Sir Charles Arthur Andrew Frederick GCVO KCB (9 April 1861 – 21 December 1913) was a British Army officer and courtier.
 He was Master of the King's Household and an Extra Equerry to King Edward VII and to Queen Alexandra.

 He was born in Torquay, Devon, son of Arthur Thomas Frederick.
 His family were descended from that of the Frederick baronets: Charles's great-great-grandfather Major-General Marescoe Frederick was a younger brother of Sir John Frederick, 4th Baronet.

 As well as pursuing a military career in which he reached the rank of Lieutenant-Colonel in the Coldstream Guards, Frederick held several posts in the Royal Household.
 He was appointed as an Extra Equerry to King Edward VII on 9 November 1902, and served until the King's death in 1910, then as Extra Equerry to King George V and to Queen Alexandra from 1910 to 1913.
 He was Deputy Master of the Household from 1901 to 1907, Acting Secretary of the Board of Green Cloth from 1903 to 1907 and Master of the Household from 1907 to 1912.

 For his service during the Coronation of King Edward VII and Queen Alexandra, he was invested as a Member (fourth class) of the Royal Victorian Order (MVO) two days after the ceremony, on 11 August 1902.
 He was promoted to a Commander (CVO) of the Order in the 1903 Birthday Honours list in November 1903, and later promoted to a Knight Grand Cross (GCVO).

 Sir Charles died in Brighton, unmarried, of heart failure in 1913.
-His funeral was held on Christmas Eve Chapel Royal at St. James's Palace and conducted by the Canon of Windsor, Edgar Sheppard.
+His funeral was held on Christmas Eve in the Chapel Royal at St. James's Palace and conducted by the Canon of Windsor, Edgar Sheppard.